 Learning from experience

 Quite simply you learn by doing.
 One study asked two groups to spend a week making pottery.
 Group one were asked to make just one perfect example.
 Group two were simply given the task of making as many pots as possible.
-Who do you think ended up like Richard Gere in Ghost?
+Who do you think ended up like Patrick Swayze in Ghost?

 Any area of expertise you learn by doing; be it coaching, nutrition or sports psychology.
 What you learn on a good education course won’t give you all the answers, but will guide you on where to find them.

 Building up a wealth of experience, with reflection, will improve your knowledge base.
 This is true especially for individual cases, which can vary greatly from a textbook when real life is introduced.

 A great way to learn is from others who know more than you do.
 Finding a mentor can be difficult, but even just a network of specialists in aspects of your own area can be a wonderful learning tool.
 The idea of this article actually came from a catch up with a Registered Dietician who I’ve learnt plenty from over the years.